 “In the scope of the EU GDPR (European General Data Protection Regulation), what is our responsibility in relation to the personal data that our customers handle in the scope of their business activity?
 I mean, personal data are collected and processed by our customers and we only store it,’’ is something that is commonly asked in the organisations that I have worked with.

 In fact, some organisations have no control over the data (they just store it) from their customers.
 The question is: Within the EU GDPR, what are the responsibilities of these organisations if they store personal data?
 Are they covered by the new European regulations?

 European General Data Protection Regulation (EU GDPR)

 This new regulation (EU GDPR) was approved on April 14, 2016, by the European Parliament and the Council of Europe.
 It will be applied directly in each country, EU or non-EU (which stores European citizens’ personal data), allowing for a consistency of rules between nations on the rights of citizens’ privacy.
 Read the article: What is the EU GDPR and why is it applicable to the whole world? to find out more.

-First, all organizations collect and/or store the personal data of their own employees provided they’re European citizens; therefore, all organizations, EU or non-EU, are responsible for processing this data within the EU GDPR.
-On the other hand, organizations can store personal data of their direct customers or personal data that their customers collect from natural persons.
-Within the EU GDPR, is the organization’s responsibility different depending on whether it collects data directly from data subjects, or not?
+First, all organisations collect and/or store the personal data of their own employees provided they’re European citizens; therefore, all organisations, EU or non-EU, are responsible for processing this data within the EU GDPR.
+On the other hand, organisations can store personal data of their direct customers or personal data that their customers collect from natural persons.
+Within the EU GDPR, is the organisation’s responsibility different depending on whether it collects data directly from data subjects, or not?